 “Something in the world forces us to think.
 This something is an object not of recognition but of a fundamental encounter.” – Gilles Deleuze

-It comes as no surprise then that the body of my work has been largely focused on nature, the environment, the metaphysical, the cosmos, the alchemical, and witchcraft.
-Oral history specifically plays a key role in the development of my ideas and process as I reconnect with my early childhood memories spent outdoors exploring the natural world up close.
-When other children were tended to by their television sets, I was encouraged to develop my imagination.
+When other children were tended to by their television sets, I was encouraged to develop an imagination.
 As a result, I developed an appreciation for technology rather than taking its existence in my life for granted.
-It is these fundamental moments developing the power of my mind to create that have shaped the artist I have become, and the trajectory of work I am invested in making.
+It is these fundamental moments developing the power of my mind to create that have shaped the artist I have become, and the trajectory of work I am currently invested in making.
 My time in the studio is an extension of this discovery, one that transports me to the childlike wonderment where everything was new, exciting and fulfilling; where boundaries are tested.

-We are born with a sense of wonder and affinity for Nature, and if properly cultivated, these values can mature into ecological literacy, and eventually into ecologically sustainable patterns of living.
 From 2018 – 2023 I experienced a kind of creative Winter whereby by practice entered into a dormancy and the art of everyday living became the core function of my making.
-Ritual, manifestation, and intuition came to the forefront as I began a new chapter in my creative practice.
-I spent time rooting and cultivating my beliefs as an artist.
+Ritual, manifestation, and intuition rose to the forefront as I began a new chapter in my creative practice.
+I spent time rooting and cultivating my beliefs as an artist emerging in 2024 renewed and reminded of my core self, the self that is integrated as equal parts of my past life selves, my ancestral selves, and the soul I embody in this present moment.
+The work I am making now is the same work I have always been tethered to in urgency, desire, and connectedness.
+Only now is it refined, reframed, and more deeply rooted that ever before.
+I am harmony.
+I am elevated.
+I am both old and new.